Raff Ciccone: Environment and energy

 Ciccone has strongly supported Australia's timber industry, arguing the industry can help to reduce the country's carbon emissions.
 He has criticised the Labor government in Victoria for their decision to phase out native forest harvesting by 2030.
 He is connected to a pro-resources grouping of his party, known as the Otis Group, and has argued against the ALP's opposition to nuclear power in Australia.
 He has argued that carbon emissions from agriculture should be reduced, requiring collaboration between government and the agricultural industry.
 Ciccone has criticised climate change activists for arguing that environmental interests and industry interests are opposed.

-Industrial relations
+Industry and industrial relations

 Ciccone has advocated stronger penalties against employers committing wage theft, a rise in unemployment benefits and for greater protection of rights for gig workers.
+He has been a leading supporter of the $15 billion National Reconstruction Fund, directed to value-adding in the production of food and fibre.
+Speaking at its launch in March 2023, he argued that while COVID-19 had revealed our vulnerability to global supply chains, it also showed Australia's "great potential to improve our domestic capability."

+Personal life

+Ciccone was married to Dimity Paul, who was once chief of staff to Victorian government minister Adem Somyurek and stood as a Labor candidate at the 2014 state election.
+Ciccone is a "devoted" supporter of Collingwood Football Club.
+He owns an investment property in Huntingdale and Oakleigh East.